andriokar/awesome-spring-boot/README.md

 * <a href="https://www.jhipster.tech/" rel="nofollow">JHipster</a> - Quickly generate, develop, and deploy Spring Boot web applications and microservice architectures.
 * <a href="https://start.spring.io/" rel="nofollow">Spring Initializr</a> - Get the basic structure of your Spring Boot project with your config and dependencies.

+# Projects
+* Folder to add learning and tutorial projects is `projects`

 # Contributing
 Contributions are very welcome!